superduper-io/superduper/docs/content/tutorials/vector_search.md

 :::

 First let's get some data.
-This data are the markdown files of the very same documentation you are reading!
+These data are the markdown files of the very same documentation you are reading!
 You can download other sample data-sets for testing `superduperdb` by following [these lines of code](../reusable_snippets/get_useful_sample_data).